 The regulations require providers to use the California Department of Health Services Adult or Pediatric HIV/AIDS Confidential Report form.
-Surveillance staff can visit the provider and complete the case report.
-Call (714)834-8131 to schedule a visit.
+Surveillance staff will call the provider and complete the case report.
+Call (714) 834-7748 to for more information.
 Or the provider can mail HIV/AIDS case reports in two envelopes and send via traceable mail to:

 1725 W. 17th St. Annex Bldg.
 50 Rm A125

 Santa Ana, CA 92706-2316

 Confidential Morbidity Report forms can also be used in lieu of HIV/AIDS case reports.
 Laboratories can use the suggested form from the California State Office of AIDS website.
 Providers also have the option of reporting cases by phone: (714) 834-7748.
 Case reports should not be sent via FAX or email.

 Timely and accurate HIV/AIDS case reports provide Orange County with a better understanding of our local epidemic.
 Epidemiologists can monitor trends in populations being affected by HIV infection, project future numbers of HIV/AIDS cases and provide information for those responsible for planning for future health care needs and prevention and educational activities.